siamweb/omise.js/README.md

 With the following browsers operate in compatibility mode:

 * Internet Explorer 6-7 if Flash is installed on user machine.
+* Internet Explorer 6 requires TLS 1.0 to be enabled in the browser settings.

 ## API